Bicklee History, Family Crest & Coats of Arms

 The lineage of the name Bicklee begins with the Anglo-Saxon tribes in Britain.
-It is a result of when they lived in the town of Bickley in the county of Devon.
+It is a result of when they lived in the town of Bickleigh in the county of Devon.
 This place-name is derived from the Anglo Saxon personal name Bicca meaning pickaxe, and the Old English word leigh, meaning wooded area.

 Early Origins of the Bicklee family

 Important Dates for the Bicklee family

 This web page shows only a small excerpt of our Bicklee research.
-Another 103 words (7 lines of text) covering the years 1400, 1661, 1754, 1415, 1426, 1529, 1518, 1596, 1569, 1585, 1586, 1596, 1582, 1670, 1623, 1681, 1644, 1687, 1667 and 1746 are included under the topic Early Bicklee History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1400, 1661, 1754, 1415, 1426, 1529, 1582, 1670, 1623, 1681, 1644, 1687, 1667, 1746, 1518, 1596, 1569, 1585, 1586 and 1596 are included under the topic Early Bicklee History in all our PDF Extended History products and printed products wherever possible.

 Bicklee Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Bicklee has undergone many spelling variations, including Bickley, Bickle, Bickler, Bickleigh, Bigley, Bigly, Biglay and many more.

 Early Notables of the Bicklee family (pre 1700)

 Another 55 words (4 lines of text) are included under the topic Early Bicklee Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bicklee family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Bicklee were among those contributors: Sarah Bickley who settled in Maryland in 1740; Philip Bickler arrived in Philadelphia in 1744; Adam Bickle arrived in Pennsylvania in 1751 with wife and children.